deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 > </details>

-> Table 6 shows the CLIP-I and CLIP-T scores on the MSCOCO 30K validation set for different feature scales used in text-to-image generation, indicating the impact of feature granularity on image quality and consistency.
+> This table presents CLIP-I and CLIP-T scores on the MSCOCO 30K validation set, comparing the performance of PUMA's text-to-image generation across five different feature scales (f4 to fo).

 </details>